The Complete Guide to Magnesium Forms: 8 Types Compared by Bioavailability, Use Case, and Evidence

 Magnesium Citrate: The Absorption-Friendly Budget Option

 Magnesium citrate is the most widely available well-absorbed form and serves as the reasonable default choice for individuals who want meaningful magnesium absorption at a lower cost than glycinate or threonate.
-Its bioavailability is estimated at approximately 16% — meaningfully higher than oxide and sufficient for effective supplementation in most healthy adults.
+In a 60-day randomized, double-blind trial it produced the greatest rise in blood magnesium of the forms tested and was significantly better absorbed than magnesium oxide (Walker et al., 2003) — more than sufficient for effective supplementation in most healthy adults.

 The citric acid component of this form contributes mild laxative activity at higher doses.
 This is dose-dependent: at 200-300mg elemental magnesium daily, most individuals experience no laxative effect, but doses above 350-400mg elemental are associated with looser stools in a subset of users.
 This effect is exploited intentionally in over-the-counter laxative products that use magnesium citrate at higher doses, but it can be a compliance barrier when the goal is supplementation rather than bowel preparation.